langchain-ai/langchain-postgres/README.md

 Feel free to use the abstraction as provided or else modify them / extend them as appropriate for your own application.

 ## Requirements

 The package currently only supports the [psycogp3](https://www.psycopg.org/psycopg3/) driver.

-## Contributing

-Feel free to suggest or help migrate `postgres` related integrations from `langchain-community` to this package.

 ## Installation